 You can see everything in the museum in about 25 minutes but it’s worth the $3.25 admission.
 Aquarium is closed on Mondays from April to December.

-Resources to plan your Old Florida scenic drive along the Indian River Lagoon with these stories from Florida Rambler:
+Plan your Old Florida scenic drive along the Indian River Lagoon with these stories from Florida Rambler:

 - Navy Seal Museum